project-image

 Happy New Year!

-over 4 years ago – Tue, Dec 31, 2019 at 12:05:52 PM
+almost 5 years ago – Tue, Dec 31, 2019 at 12:05:52 PM

 Happy new year everyone!
 We've reached $2500 dollars, so here is the next state map: Nebraska.
 This map is extremely inaccurate because in real life they grow corn in Nebraska, not blueberries or strawberries.